pboehm/django-data-migration/README.md

 ## Status of project

 This app has been extracted out of a production system and some work has been done, to write tests and refactor code.
-Writing extensive documentation is the next important step for this project.
+The project documentation is a work in progress.

 ## Start participating